courtneyring/crawford-county-historical-society/src/copy/home/copy.md

 ---
 hero:
   title: Crawford County Historical Society
-  image: /assets/images/hero-2.jpg
+  image: /assets/images/hero.jpg
-intro: Welcome to the Crawford County Historical Society and Museum.
-Experience the rich history of Grayling and Crawford County through dynamic exhibits, interactive programs, and engaging community events that bring local stories to life.
+intro: "Welcome to the Crawford County Historical Society and Museum.
+Experience the rich history of Grayling and Crawford County through dynamic exhibits, interactive programs, and engaging community events that bring local stories to life."
 imagePromos:
-  - image: /assets/images/museum-event.jpg
+  - image: /assets/images/oaktoberfest_patio.jpg
     body: The museum hosts a variety of events throughout the year from holiday parties to brewery fundraisers.
     cta:
       label: See Event List
       value: /events
     header: Museum Events
-    imageAlignment: 50
+    imageAlignment: 0
   - image: /assets/images/gallery_band-mill.jpg
     body: Learn more about Crawford County including its important people, buildings, and industries through historical photographs and information.